The Linux sg3_utils package

 Sub directories

 The sg3_utils package has several sub-directories that are outlined in the following paragraphs.
 Prior to sg3_utils version 1.25 the Makefile in the main directory only build code from the main directory (thus, for example, it did not build the code in the examples sub-directory).
-From sg3_utils version 1.25 the build infrastructure files in the main directory (i.e. configure.ac and Makefile.am) only build code found in the lib, src, doc and include sub-directories.
+From sg3_utils version 1.25 the build infrastructure files (i.e. configure.ac, Makefile.am, src/Makefile.am, include/Makefile.am, lib/Makefile.am and doc/Makefile.am) build code found in the lib, src, doc and include sub-directories.

 The archive sub-directory contains code that was recently displaced from the src sub-directory.
 To reduce the size of the overall package, the amount of code carried forward from one release to the next is reduced from time to time.

-The debian sub-directory contains rules for building a linux debian package (i.e. ".deb") from the source code in the src sub-directory.
+The debian sub-directory contains rules for building a Linux debian package (i.e. ".deb") from the source code.
 There is a build_debian.sh shell script in the main directory that can be executed to build a debian package.
 Note that various distributions that use debian packages and include sg3_utils may vary their build scripts from the ones supplied in this sub-directory.

 The doc sub-directory contains a README file which contains urls of web documents related to sg3_utils.
 The html code used to be present in this sub-directory but it was bloating the package.
 From sg3_utils version 1.25 the source for the man pages is found in this sub-directory.
 Those files end with the extension ".8" indicating that they are grouped in the system administration command section.
 Information common to all utilities has been placed in a man page called sg3_utils.

 The examples sub-directory contains relatively simple code examples that may be useful to those trying to use the SCSI pass-through mechanism in the supported operating systems.
-It also shows the usage of the common library code (e.g. sg_lib.c).
-There is also a test script and data for the sg_persist utility.
-There is also some test data for sg_reassign and sg_senddiag utilities; the latter test code is SAS specific.
+It also shows the usage of the common library code.
+There is a test script and data for the sg_persist utility.
+There is also some test data for sg_reassign and sg_senddiag utilities.

 The getopt_long sub-directory contains code for implementing the getopt_long() library call which is not present in Tru64 (osf).

 The include sub-directory was introduced in version 1.25 and contains C header files.
 These header files are common to many utilities in this package.
-The header files are written to compile cleanly as C++ as well.
+The header files are written in such a way so that they compile cleanly in C++ .

 The lib sub-directory was introduced in version 1.25 and contains C source files that are used by many of the utilities.
 Depending on the target architecture and configure options, these files may be build into a library.
 The source files are written to compile cleanly as C or C++.